What Is A Birth Doula?

-A doula is well equipped to effectively support parents’ efforts to avoid pain medications and interventions and to have a normal vaginal delivery.
+Doulas are well equipped to effectively support people’s efforts to avoid pain medications and interventions and to have normal vaginal deliveries.
 A doula’s skill set is made up of emotional, physical, and informational tools designed to help you achieve the experience of natural childbirth within a hospital setting.

 People Striving For A Vaginal Birth After Cesarean (VBAC)

-A birth doula may be one of the most important and effective resource available to parents striving for a VBAC.
-Not only does a birth doula know how to help you avoid unnecessary interventions that may lead to another cesarean, but she also knows how to help you process your previous birth experience as part of your preparation for VBAC.
-A doula can offer indispensable reassurance and encouragement as you strive for the VBAC experience.
+A birth doula may be one of the most important and effective resource available to people striving for a VBAC.
+Not only do birth doulas know how to help you avoid unnecessary interventions that may lead to another cesarean, but they also know how to help you process your previous birth experience as part of your preparation for VBAC.
+Doulas can offer indispensable reassurance and encouragement as you strive for the VBAC experience.

 People Who Want An Epidural Assisted Birth

-A birth doula can enhance the labor and birth experience of women who desire pain relief medications by providing useful information about epidural procedures, suggesting appropriate stages to receive an epidural, recommending in-bed positions that enhance labor’s progression, offering advise on how to minimize the “cascade effect” leading to undesired interventions, and assisting with the important transition into bonding and breastfeeding.
+Doulas can enhance the labor and birth experience of people who desire pain relief medications by providing useful information about epidural procedures, suggesting appropriate times to receive an epidural, recommending in-bed positions that enhance labor’s progression, offering advise on how to minimize the “cascade effect” leading to undesired interventions, and assisting with the important transition into bonding and breastfeeding.

 People With High Risk Pregnancies or Births

-Some pregnant women have a higher risk of encountering labor and birth complications due to conditions such as hypertension, pre-eclampsia, diabetes, etc. A certified doula can help relieve some of the anxiety and tension generated by these conditions by offering clear information and explanations, by helping you to find additional methods of managing your condition, and by ensuring that you will have continuous support throughout your labor and delivery.
+Some pregnant people have a higher risk of encountering labor and birth complications due to conditions such as hypertension, pre-eclampsia, diabetes, etc. Doulas can help relieve some of the anxiety and tension generated by these conditions by offering clear information and explanations, helping you to find additional methods of managing your condition, and ensuring that you have continuous support throughout your labor and delivery.

 People Planning A Homebirth

-In a homebirth setting, a birth doula can provide ongoing emotional and physical support while your midwife focuses on your medical care.
-She can also help family members set up the birthing tub, prepare the birth/postpartum bed, clean up after the birth, and help with immediate postpartum needs and desires.
+In a homebirth setting, doulas can provide ongoing emotional and physical support while your midwife focuses on your medical care.
+Doulas can also help family members set up the birthing tub, prepare the birth/postpartum bed, clean up after the birth, and help with immediate postpartum needs and desires.

 Benefits Of Hiring A Doula

-Several studies show that a doula’s continuous support, practical knowledge, and labor enhancing techniques help to reduce pain and anxiety in laboring women.
-When a laboring woman is less frightened and feels less pain, her labor is more likely to progress without the need for interventions.
+Several studies show that a doula’s continuous support, practical knowledge, and labor enhancing techniques help to reduce pain and anxiety in laboring people.
+When laboring people are less frightened and feel less pain, labor is more likely to progress without the need for interventions.
 Research shows that a doula’s presence during labor and birth results in the following positive outcomes: